Mersin: Ottoman Empire

+Ottoman incorporation of Mersin occurred in 1517 when Sultan Selim I defeated the Mamluks and annexed Cilicia, organizing the area under the Adana Eyalet with the Ramadanid beys retaining hereditary administration until 1608.
+Mersin at this time was a modest coastal village.
+The city's geographical position on the Mediterranean coast made it the natural gateway to the sea for the entire Cilicia region, though it remained relatively undeveloped for much of the Ottoman period.
+At the beginning of the 19th century, Mersin was still a small village, with the Christian population of the region concentrated in nearby Tarsus.
+It was only towards the mid-19th century that Mersin began to flourish as a port serving the Çukurova region.

 During the American Civil War, the region became a major supplier of cotton to make up for the high demand due to shortage.
-Railroads were extended to Mersin in 1866 from where cotton was exported by sea, and the city developed into a major trade centre.
+Railroads were extended in 1866 to link the cotton-growing areas with Mersin, enabling export by sea, and the city developed into a major trade centre.
 In 1909, Mersin's port hosted 645 steamships and 797,433 tons of goods.
 Before World War I, Mersin exported mainly sesame seeds, cotton, cottonseed, cakes and cereals, and livestock.
-Cotton was exported to Europe, grain to Turkey and livestock to Egypt.
-Coal was the main import into Mersin at this time.
-Messageries Maritimes was the largest shipping line to use the port at Mersin.
+Cotton was exported to Europe, grain to other areas in Turkey, and livestock to Egypt.
+Mersin's main import at the time was coal.
+Messageries Maritimes was the largest shipping line to use the port.

 In 1918, the Ottoman Empire collapsed and Mersin was occupied by French and British troops in accordance with the Treaty of Sèvres.
 It was recovered by the Turkish Army in 1921 at the end of the Franco-Turkish War.
-In 1924, Mersin was made a province, and in 1933 Mersin and İçel provinces were merged to form the (greater Mersin) İçel Province.
-The capital of the province was Mersin.
-In 2002 the name of the province was changed to Mersin Province.
+In 1924, Mersin was made a province, and in 1933 Mersin and İçel provinces were merged to form a larger İçel Province, with Mersin as its capital.
+In 2002 the name of that larger İçel Province was changed to Mersin Province.

-As of 1920, Mersin had five piers at its port, with one privately owned by a railroad company serving Mersin, Tarsus, and Adana.
+As of 1920, Mersin had five piers at its port, one of which was privately owned by a railroad company serving Mersin, Tarsus, and Adana.